Karma (Call of Duty player)

-Damon Barlow, better known as Karma, is a Canadian-American former professional Call of Duty player.
+Damon Barlow, better known as Karma, is a Canadian-American professional Call of Duty coach and former player.
+He is currently the head coach for OpTic Texas.
 He is the first three-time Call of Duty Championship winner, winning back-to-back titles in 2013 & 2014, and also in 2017, with Fariko Impact, compLexity Gaming, and OpTic Gaming respectively.
+In 2024, he also joined James "Crowder" Crowder as the only two people to win a World Championship as a player and a head coach.
 He is also a Major League Gaming (MLG) X Games 2015 gold medalist, with OpTic Gaming.
 Karma joined OpTic replacing outgoing captain Matt "Nadeshot" Haag on the team.
 He is a naturalized American citizen.
 As of May 2020, Karma has won $815,087.25 from tournament winnings, making him the player to have earned the fifth most total prize money playing professional Call of Duty, and making him the player to have earned the fifth most total prize money playing any professional console game.
 He also runs an active YouTube channel.

 Career

 Beginnings

 Barlow began playing competitive Call of Duty in 2010.
 He first started playing Call of Duty during Call of Duty 4: Modern Warfare.
 He started showcasing what he was truly capable of with the release of Call of Duty: World at War, however, his skill went largely unnoticed due to the lack of support in the community of the game.

 His first real chance to shine came with the release of Call of Duty: Black Ops.
 His first major event was MLG Columbus where he placed a decent 10th with his team yunGunZ.
 Going into the next event the team showed signs of improvement finishing 6th at MLG Anaheim.
 However, looking for more than just an average showing, he joined forces with the legendary Rambo under the Xtravagant name.
 Expecting to replicate the success the IXI name saw in the past, Karma and his teammates went into the rest of the season confident.
 However, it turned out to be much of the same with another 6th-place finish at MLG Orlando and a 5th-place finish at the season-end MLG National Championship 2011.